-- (1) A natural person may not be registered as a credit bureau. - (2) A natural person may not be registered as a credit provider if that person is an unrehabilitated insolvent. - (3) A natural person may not be registered as a credit provider or debt counsellor if that person- - (a) is under the age of 18 years; - (b) as a result of a court order, is listed on the register of excluded persons in terms of section 14 of the National Gambling Act, 2004 (Act No. 7 of 2004); - (c) is subject to an order of a competent court holding that person to be mentally unfit or disordered; - (d) has ever been removed from an office of trust on account of misconduct relating to fraud or the misappropriation of money, whether in the Republic or elsewhere; - (e) has ever been a director or member of a governing body of an entity at the time that such an entity has- - (i) been involuntarily deregistered in terms of a public regulation; - (ii) brought the consumer credit industry into disrepute; or
+- (1) A natural person may not be registered as a credit bureau. - (2) A natural person may not be registered as a credit provider, debt counsellor or payment distribution agent if that person is an unrehabilitated insolvent.

+- (3) A natural person may not be registered as a credit provider, debt counsellor, or payment distribution agent, if that person- - (a) is under the age of 18 years; - (b) as a result of a court order, is listed on the register of excluded persons in terms of section 14 of the National Gambling Act, 2004 (Act No. 7 of 2004); - (c) is subject to an order of a competent court holding that person to be mentally unfit or disordered; - (d) has ever been removed from an office of trust on account of misconduct relating to fraud or the misappropriation of money, whether in the Republic or elsewhere; - (e) has ever been a director or member of a governing body of an entity at the time that such an entity has- - (i) been involuntarily deregistered in terms of a public regulation;